dishank19/deepscribe-evals/README.md

 Why these metrics
 -------------------------------
-- **ROUGE + BERTScore first.** These aren’t perfect evaluators, but they are cheap alerts.
-I run them first to catch “something is very wrong” cases (bad generation, wrong prompt, API glitch) before burning LLM credits.
-ROUGE handles lexical overlap, BERTScore covers semantics.
+- **ROUGE + BERTScore first.**: The way i see this is that these arent great metrics to evaluate but they are great signals.
+The idea with using them is to run them first and understand quickly if something is very wrong with the summary.
+Thats why there is a check for scores that are abnormally low.
+This is to help filter out if there were issues with the generation, api etc without having to move on to more resource intensive tasks.
+A combination of rouge (lexical) and bert(semantic) is a great because you get the best of both worlds, semantic and word to word matching.
-- **SummaC on the transcript, then on the gold.** SummaC-ZS is lightweight compared to bigger NLI rigs like UniEval.
-I run it against the transcript to smoke-test hallucinations—yes, the format mismatch keeps scores lower, but I only care about relative changes.
-Then I run SummaC against the gold note (`summac_gold.jsonl`) to see how far the AI drifted from the clinician edit.
+- **SummaC on the transcript, then on the gold.** SummaC-ZS is lightweight compared to  NLI metrics like UniEval.
+I run it against the transcript to essentially do a quick smoke test for hallucinations, there is format mismatch which means the scores are a bit low, but that’s fine because I only care about relative changes, abnormally low scores would point to missing important pieces of text or hallucinations.
+I also run a second pass against the gold note (see `summac_gold.jsonl`) so we can spot rows where the AI simply diverged from what the clinician wrote, even if it’s technically “supported” by the transcript.
-- **LLM judge for nuance.** The judge is transcript vs. AI only; gold serves as the 5/5 baseline so I can report deltas without putting the gold note into the prompt.
-It gives per-section scores and missing/unsupported/clinical-error bullets that are way easier to triage than raw numbers.
+- **LLM judge for nuance.** The judge is strictly transcript vs. AI.
+Gold serves as the 5/5 baseline so we can report “AI completeness is −1.2 vs gold” without mixing references in the prompt.
+The judge spits out missing/unsupported/clinical-error bullet points per section, which makes it human-friendly when ROUGE/BERTScore are too blunt.
+This is generally a lot more resource and time consuming, but I think its the best to be used in production because i do not require a clinician note here.
+I believe the current models are **extremely** capable in evaluations and can help filter out very small nuances that even humans can miss.
+From a production perspective this is the best metric.
 - **Synthetic “bad” set.** I generate five deliberately okayish SOAPs (minimal prompt) in `data/augmented/bad_examples*.jsonl`.
 The signal i am looking for is extremely low numbers.
 When and if they ever start giving those notes 4s and 5s I have broke something.
 I also did a few 'vibe tests' basically just reading each input, output, scores to understand what the model really valued and what it did not.
 I did consider prompt optimization(GEPA/dspy) to better understand how my evals work but ignored since it was too much effort.
 Another way to check if the evals really worked was to create the same ai soap with bad and good prompts, no validation etc.